 The Bottom Line

-Prolonged sleep deprivation can have significant health implications including high blood pressure, increased risk for diabetes, heart disease and sleep apnea.
+This basic guide to insomnia shows how prolonged insomnia or sleep deprivation can have significant health implications including high blood pressure, increased risk for diabetes, heart disease and sleep apnea.
 Also, let’s be real.
 Tossing and turning and waking up tired is no fun for anyone.
 If you’re suffering from insomnia, try making small lifestyle changes and if the problem persists, give your doctor a call.